NixOS/rfcs/rfcs/0145-doc-strings.md

 ## Current State

-We are currently utilizing the doc-string functionality to build a subset of documentation for nix functions. (e.g., nixpkgs.lib documentation via: [nixdoc](https://github.com/nix-community/nixdoc))
+We are currently utilizing a `doc-string`-like functionality to build a subset of documentation for nix functions. (e.g., nixpkgs.lib documentation via: [nixdoc](https://github.com/nix-community/nixdoc))

 Currently there are many inconsistently written comments that document specific parts of nixpkgs and other nix-frameworks. (see [references](#references))
 We use some of them to generate documentation automatically. (e.g., nixpkgs/lib via [nixdoc](https://github.com/nix-community/nixdoc)